eFoam: Foam cut to size

 worth £30 on orders over £150

-Foam in the News - Using foam to solve hunger
+Foam in the News: Using Foam to Help Solve Hunger

 Foam used for hydroponic gardens

-There are many excellent ways in which foam is used for positive social purposes and environmental benefits.
-This seems strange to say, but in fact, recent media exposure is shining light on these unusual applications of the material.
-Its versatility extends beyond its use in various products as foam is incredibly versatile in the type of benefits it can bring.
-In the case of a recent news article and video from BBC News, foam is now being used by many communities around the world as an alternative farming method.
+There are many ways foam is used for positive social and environmental purposes, and recent media coverage has shone a light on these unusual applications.
+In a news article and video from BBC News, foam is being used by communities around the world as an alternative farming method.

-At eFoam, and indeed the wider industry, we talk about foam sustainability and its environmental impact.
-Much of the industry is heavily focused on reducing wastage, increasing rates of recycling and repurposing offcuts into new products.
-However, new innovations are exploring new possibilities for giving foam components a new lease of life.
-Notably, it is the material qualities of foam that make it a suitable material for a range of unusual applications, such as the growth of produce in harsh environments.
-We’re at the very start of our environmental and sustainable initiatives, but the recent news story covering the use of foam mattresses in Jordan shows much promise.
+At eFoam, and across the wider industry, we talk a lot about foam sustainability, reducing wastage, increasing recycling and repurposing offcuts into new products.
+But new innovations are exploring fresh possibilities for giving foam a new lease of life, and it's the material qualities of foam that suit it to unusual applications such as growing produce in harsh environments.
+A recent story about the use of foam mattresses in Jordan shows much promise.

 Foam used for hydroponics

-Unfavourable soil conditions in Jordan - notably in desert environments - are paving way for foam ‘gardens’.
-Tony Ryan, chemistry professor at the University of Sheffield, began studying how things could be grown in foam as part of his PhD.
-Upon working at a refugee camp in Jordan, he soon recognised there was no logical or environmentally friendly way to dispose of the hundreds of the used foam mattresses piling up.
-The composition of foam enables the creation of any possible environment in terms of temperature and moistness, and by successfully using it to hold a plant and/or seed in place by its dense structure, all that is then left is the addition of water.
-In fact, as the water is not draining away, growing produce using foam only uses 20% of the water typically used to grow crops.
+Unfavourable soil conditions in Jordan, notably in desert environments, are paving the way for foam "gardens".
+Tony Ryan, a chemistry professor at the University of Sheffield, began studying how things could be grown in foam during his PhD.
+While working at a refugee camp in Jordan, he recognised there was no logical or environmentally friendly way to dispose of the hundreds of used foam mattresses piling up.
+Foam's composition allows any environment to be created in terms of temperature and moisture, and by using it to hold a plant or seed in place by its dense structure, all that's left to add is water.
+As the water doesn't drain away, growing produce in foam uses only around 20% of the water typically needed for crops.

 hydroponic farming with foam

-To learn more about our environmental and sustainability efforts, feel free to contact us.
+To learn more about our environmental and sustainability efforts, please contact us.